kakashi3lite/Encorely/README_TESTING.md

-# Testing Guide for AI-Mixtapes
+# Testing Guide for Encorely

-This document outlines the testing infrastructure and test suites available in the AI-Mixtapes project.
+This document outlines the testing infrastructure and test suites available in the Encorely project.

 ## Test Suite Structure